Alou Kuol: Return to Central Coast Mariners

 On 10 July 2023, Kuol signed a three-year deal to return with Central Coast Mariners.
 He made his returning debut in the A-League on 20 October 2023 in a 3–0 loss against Adelaide United at Coopers Stadium.
 Kuol was taken off in the 34th minute of the match after suffering a knee injury from a challenge on Alexandar Popovic; doctors tested for an ACL injury but concluded it to be a knock.

 Kuol was part of the Mariners' Championship, Premiership and AFC Cup winning 2023-24 season.
 Kuol scored the only goal of the 2024 AFC Cup final in the 84th minute against Al Ahed.

 At the end of the 2024-25 season, Kuol left the Mariners.

 Western Sydney Wanderers

 For the 2025–26 A-League Men season, Kuol joined Western Sydney Wanderers, re-uniting with his former head coach from his first stint at the Mariners, Alen Stajcic.

+Kuol started the season as a regular starter for the Wanderers, however soon fell out of favour, only making one appearance off the bench in April after losing his place in mid-January, and was released at the end of the season.

+Blacktown City

+Having fallen out of favour with A-League clubs, Kuol dropped back to the National Premier Leagues NSW competition for the second half of its 2026 season, signing with Blacktown City.